• Home

 Butternut Squash Flatbreads

-These quick, easy, no-yeast flatbreads are so simple, so versatile and incredibly fun to make.
-You can make them as small or a big as you need, and they have a subtle hint of butternut flavor that makes them one of my favorite yeast-free bread recipes.
+These quick and easy, no-yeast Butternut Squash Flatbreads are so simple, versatile and so fun to make.
+You can make them as small or a big as you need and they have a subtle hint of butternut flavor that makes them one of my favorite yeast-free bread recipes.

 Print Recipe Pin Recipe